 Legally, there actually is no highest credit card interest rate that’s possible.
 Credit card companies are allowed to charge any interest rate.
 But they must clearly state what that rate is in the card’s terms and conditions.
 And companies that would like to charge outrageous interest rates are limited by what people are actually willing to pay.
 You should always make sure you know a card’s interest rate before applying.
 Otherwise, it may come as a nasty surprise.

-Here are the highest credit card interest rates:
+Here are some of the highest credit card interest rates:

-Highest historical credit card interest rate: 79.9% on the old First Premier Bank Credit Card.
+Highest historical credit card interest rate:9% APR on the old First Premier Bank Credit Card.
 This card is no longer available.
 It was for people with bad credit.

 As you can see, the highest credit card interest rates are found on cards for people with bad credit.
 The better your credit is, the better your chance of getting a lower interest rate.
 But don’t forget that no matter how high or low your interest rate is, it will never affect you unless you carry a balance between months.
 If you always pay off your bill in full, you’ll never pay any interest unless you take out a cash advance.
 So, if you don’t spend beyond your means, interest rates shouldn’t be a huge consideration when you’re picking a credit card.